 For your first Japan trip, it’s best to see a variety of places, but not move too quickly.
 For a somewhat small country, Japan packs a lot into a small geographical area.
 For the first time you visit Japan, I recommend seeing all the basic sites like Tokyo, Miyajima, Osaka, Hiroshima, and Kyoto.
 While there are many more places to visit in Japan that are just as incredible, these areas will be easily accessible using the Japan Rail Pass and are accustomed to tourists.

 You can use this interactive map to navigate the best places to visit in Japan on your first visit.

-No trip to Japan would be complete without visiting the capital city of Tokyo.
+No trip to Japan would be complete without visiting the Japan’s capital city, Tokyo.
 As polite, respectful, and mild-mannered as the Japanese are, it can also be a fun and quirky culture.
 Tokyo is definitely evidence of this.
 This huge city is full of light, color, and craziness all around mixed in with serious businessmen and women going to and fro.
 If you want to learn more about Tokyo, read my guide to visiting Tokyo here: Complete Guide to Tokyo

 This island’s name literally means “island of shrines,” and is Japan’s third most popular site.
 On Miyajima Island, you will be greeted by friendly deer and beautiful scenery.
 Read more about this UNESCO World Heritage site in my article here: What to do on Miyajima Island